DennisRas/AlterEgo/README.md

 ## Features

 - Track data for all of your characters across realms and factions.
-- Track all of your Mythic Plus ratings and season bests.
+- Track all of your Mythic+ ratings and season bests.
-- Track all of your Mythic Plus levels for each affix.
+- Track all of your Mythic+ levels for each affix.
-- Track all of your Mythic Plus keystone items.
+- Track all of your Mythic+ keystone items.
 - Track all of your Raid lockouts and kills.
 - Track your Great Vault progress.
 - Get notified of available Great Vault rewards.